Introduction

 But that’s another story…

-What matters is he said no. And being able to “think creative”, as well as “commercial” and “strategy” has led to what I love doing today.
+What matters is he said no. And being able to “think creative”, as well as “commercial” and “strategy” has led to what I love doing today; collaborating with leading organisations to help bring their projects to life.

 I've been fortunate enough to travel most of the world and connect and work with people from many different backgrounds.